microsoft/vcpkg-docs/vcpkg/commands/depend-info.md

 `depend-info` displays all transitive dependencies for a set of packages in several formats, including  plain text, tree, DGML, DOT or Mermaid.
 The set of packages is considered as a single combined request similar to `vcpkg install <package>...` but regardless of installed packages.

-When used with multiple triplets (default, host, per-package), packages which are installed other triplets than the default are marked.
+When used with multiple triplets (default, host, per-package), packages which are installed for other triplets than the default are marked.
 Packages for the host triplet are marked with the suffix `:host`.

 ## Examples